89luca89/podman-launcher/README.md

 dependency resolution of a package manager.

-This project will take care of shipping the release (together with `crun`) and setting it up properly in order to work completely from $HOME, and without overlapping with a native `podman` installation.
+This project will take care of shipping the release (together with `crun`) and setting it up properly in order to work completely from $HOME, and **without overlapping** with a native `podman` installation.

+Rootful `podman` works (if needed), and will unpack a copy of the binaries in /root for it to work.

 ## Installation

 Download the binary and put it in your $PATH

+Optionally, you can name it `podman` in order to make it easier to type/use

 ## Usage